A Star Is Born (2018 soundtrack): Critical reception

+Wren Graves of Consequence felt the soundtrack succeeds largely due to the chemistry between the duo, praising Cooper's "professional-quality voice" and Gaga's ability to "play in different musical sandboxes".
+Although noting that the dialogue interludes and filler tracks sometimes "kill the emotional energy" of the album, he concluded that its "real joy" and "pleasure in the making of art" make it a compelling and authentic soundtrack.
+Ben Beaumont-Thomas of The Guardian acknowledged that "Bradley Cooper shows he can sing as well as act and direct", but that "it is Lady Gaga's pop prowess that lifts each track, be it spectacular piano ballads or heart-rending duets" George Fenwick of The New Zealand Herald especially praised the second half of the album, and felt that while Cooper has strong vocals, he cannot keep up with Gaga, who "eventually steals the entire soundtrack."

 Writing for The Daily Telegraph, Neil McCormick gave the album a moderately positive review, saying the soundtrack was enjoyable, but criticized the "slightly awkward journey from rock balladry to slickly superficial pop" and stated that "there is also a weird disconnect as the soundtrack shifts gear to anodyne modern pop".
 Jeremy Winograd of Slant Magazine, in a mixed review, was critical of the album, saying "There's undoubtedly a strong 10-song album lodged at the core of A Star Is Born, but unlike the film, wherein an outsized sense of sentimentality is rendered affecting by the more grounded performances, there's not nearly enough substance here to justify all the bombast."
+Will Hodgkinson of The Times felt the album "sounds like a dreary collection of earnest heartland rock", adding that Gaga delivered the only standout moments due to her expressive vocals, while Cooper's contributions were generic.